quii/learn-go-with-tests/sync.md

-# Sync (WIP)
+# Sync

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/master/sync)**

 We want to make a counter which is safe to use concurrently.

-We'll start with an unsafe counter with a test, see if we can exercise it's unsafeness via a test and then fix it using locks
+We'll start with an unsafe counter and verify its behaviour works in a single-threaded environment.

+Then we'll exercise it's unsafeness with multiple goroutines trying to use it via a test and fix it.

 ## Write the test first